 Paying a Ticket Fine is the Same as Pleading Guilty

 Many people fail to realize that when you pay a ticket, you are essentially pleading guilty to the traffic offense you are being accused of.
-This means that you automatically incur any penalties associated with the ticket, including points to your Maryland driver’s license and potentially increased car insurance rates.
+This means that you automatically incur any penalties associated with the ticket, including points to your Connecticut driver’s license and potentially increased car insurance rates.

 You Can Only Accumulate So Many Points Against Your License Before It is Suspended

 For every two year period, the following will occur when you accumulate points on your driver’s license:

 - 3-4 points: A warning letter will be sent to you

 - 5-7 points: You will be required to attend a driver improvement program

 - 8-11 points: Your license will be suspended